yashmalekar/Calculator/README.md

-# yashmalekar
+#Calculator and Converter
-Calculator and Converter
+This is a Calculator and Converter made by using C.
+Enjoy using My Project.